-In her book Quiet, Susan Cain talks about the power of introverts, and about how they can be team leaders, and effective ones at that.
+In her book Quiet, Susan Cain talks about the power of introverts, and about how they can be team leaders and effective ones at that.
 So how does that happen?
-Introverts tend to listen more than they speak, observing the environment around them, drawing on all of the verbal and non-verbal cues presented to them.
-Because of this they tend to hear what others have to say, reflect on it, and use that information as needed.
+Introverts tend to listen more than they speak, observing the environment around them, and drawing on all of the verbal and non-verbal cues presented to them.
+Because of this, they tend to hear what others have to say, reflect on it, and use that information as needed.
 A calm resuscitation is not the product of one person, but the whole team, sharing a single mental model.
 The team leader allows others to shine when needed and takes their ego out of the equation.
 How many times have you been at a resus when the doctor in charge of the airway says, “I just need one more try” as the patient continues to desaturate.

 Noise is just wasted mental energy.

 I wrote last time about the importance of how you make people feel.
 I think it is so important a point that it is worth reiterating.
 I don’t know how many patients I have seen since I qualified but I do know that, to them, their interaction with me was possibly one of the most important things that happened to them that day.
 To me, they may just be another patient with chest pain or another snuffly child with mild bronchiolitis that I want to send home but to them or their parents, I am something else.
 I am the voice of authority, the voice of reason, the voice of validation, the voice of kindness, the voice of compassion – and they will remember that.